Moonfare

-Moonfare operates in 23 countries from its headquarters in Berlin, Germany and its offices in the UK, USA, Luxembourg, Paris, Zurich, Singapore, and Lisbon.
-As of November 2022, the business had 200 employees.
-The company’s investors include Insight Partners, Fidelity International, Vitruvian Partners, Bordier & Cie, ProSiebenSat.1 Media SE’s former chief executive officer Thomas Ebeling, former KKR & Co. partner Henrik Kraft and ex-BC Partners chairman Jens Reidel.
+Moonfare operates in 24 countries from its headquarters in Berlin, Germany and its offices in the UK, USA, Luxembourg, Paris, Zurich, Singapore, and Lisbon.
+As of 2026, the business has 200 employees and €4 billion in assets under management.
+[The company’s investors include Insight Partners, Fidelity International, Vitruvian Partners, Bordier & Cie, ProSiebenSat.1 Media SE’s former chief executive officer Thomas Ebeling, former KKR & Co. partner Henrik Kraft and ex-BC Partners chairman Jens Reidel.

 History

 Moonfare was founded in 2016 by Dr. Steffen Pauls, Heinrich von Liechtenstein, and Alexander Argyros.

 In 2019 Alexander Argyros withdrew from his operational responsibilities.

 In January 2022, Moonfare launched its operation in the US and opened its NY office.

 In April 2022, Moonfare launched operations in Singapore.

 In October 2022, Moonfare launched operations in Paris and Zurich.

 In September 2023, Marine Eugène joined Moonfare as Chief Commercial Officer.

-In January 16 2025, Moonfare appoints Heike Hövekamp as Chief Legal & Compliance Officer.
+In January 16, 2025, Moonfare appoints Heike Hövekamp as Chief Legal & Compliance Officer.

+In March 18, 2026, Moonfare appoints Joanna Christie as its Chief Marketing Officer.

+In May 2026, Moonfare Financial Services GmbH received authorisation from Germany's Federal Financial Supervisory Authority (BaFin) to operate as an investment firm under the German Investment Firm Act (WpIG), allowing the company to provide investment broking, investment advice and portfolio management under direct BaFin supervision.

-Moonfare reached €500m in assets under management in 2020, €1bn in AuM in 2021, €1.5bn in AuM in March 2022, €2bn in AuM in July 2022, and €3bn in AuM in June 2024.As of 2025, Moonfare reports €3.7 billion in assets under management.
+Moonfare reached €500m in assets under management in 2020, €1bn in AuM in 2021, €1.5bn in AuM in March 2022, €2bn in AuM in July 2022, €3bn in AuM in June 2024, €3.7 and billion AuM in 2025.
+As of 2026, Moonfare reports €4 billion in assets under management.